Herbarium Main Page

 at Florida State University

-Florida State University's Robert K. Godfrey Herbarium is a museum-quality collection of 200,000 plant specimens.
-Most of these document the distribution and natural variation of the 2,400 species of flowering plants, ferns, conifers, and cycads found in northern Florida - one of North America's biodiversity hotspots.
-Each specimen is carefully identified, pressed, dried, and mounted to archival standards, with accompanying data on where and when it was collected.
-The specimens are a valued resource to local, state, national, and international biologists studying plant systematics, ecology, evolution, biogeography, conservation biology, anatomy, and morphology.
+Florida State University's Robert K. Godfrey Herbarium is a museum-quality collection of over 220,000 plant and microalgae specimens.
+These document the distribution and natural variation of the 2,400 species of flowering plants, ferns, conifers, and cycads found in northern Florida-one of North America's biodiversity hotspots-and the microalgae of Florida's Gulf and Atlantic coasts.
+Each plant specimen is carefully identified, pressed, dried, and mounted to archival standards, with accompanying data on where and when it was collected.
+The specimens are a valued resource to local, state, national, and international biologists studying plant and microalgae systematics, ecology, evolution, biogeography, conservation biology, anatomy, and morphology.
 New specimens are added to the collection each week.
+As of May 2014, the collection includes all specimens from Stetson University's Herbarium (DLF).
 In August 2003, Austin Mast became the new director of the herbarium.
 Though now retired, Loran Anderson remains active in the herbarium.
-The current curator is Sarah Braun.
+The current curator is Katelin Pearson.

 Biological Science | Ecology and Evolution | Austin Mast